A success timeline featuring the most significant achievements of Carlos Correa.

 On July 4, 2021, Carlos Correa was named a reserve to the MLB All-Star Game, marking his second career selection.
 At the time, he ranked fifth in the AL in OPS (.926).

-In 2023, the Twins won the American League Central division title.
-During the 2023 postseason, Carlos Correa drove in the go-ahead run during Game 2 of the Wild Card Series against the Toronto Blue Jays.
-The Twins lost against Correa's former team the Houston Astros in the 2023 ALDS.
+During the 2023 postseason, Carlos Correa drove in the go-ahead run in Game 2 of the Wild Card Series.
+The Twins won their first playoff game since 2004 and first playoff series since 2002.
+They lost to the Houston Astros in the ALDS.

-In the first half of the 2024 season, Carlos Correa had a .305 batting average and was selected for his third All-Star Game.
-He was then placed on the injury list on July 12, 2024, due to right plantar fasciitis and returned to the Twins in mid-September.
+The first half of the 2024 season saw a return to form for Carlos Correa, as he hit to a .305 batting average with an .884 OPS through June, and was selected for his third All-Star Game.
+He was placed on the injury list on July 12, 2024 and returned to the Twins in mid-September after recovery.

 Instagram is a photo and video-sharing social networking service owned...